bitprj/curriculum/README.md

   - Devs upload folder of .md files to the folder assigned
   - Start **merge request** and assign to reviewer
   - **Reference the Issue you are working on in your MERGE REQUEST!**
+    - Use "Closes #xx" with xx as your issue number in your merge request message
+      - Ex.
+"Closes #10
   - Mark "Pre-Review" stage in GitLab "label"

 > Note that Stages 2-4 are completed **in the same merge request!**